Invoca/developer-docs/source/api_documentation/network_integration/advertisers/index.rst

     - The site name that matches site_id.

   * - **users**
-    - json array of hashes
+    - JSON array of hashes
     - 0 or more users for the organization.
 Each must have first 5 fields below.

   * - id_from_network